To Be Announced: Group announcement and coalition announcement

 \subsection{Applications}

 \paragraph*{Agency} The expression $\dia{!_G} \phi$ has the smell of `group of agents $G$ is able to achieve $\phi$', such that, taking a single agent, $\Box_a \dia{!_a} \phi$ (on ${\mathcal S5}$ models) seems to formalize that agent $a$ knows that she is able to achieve $\phi$, as in logics combining agency and knowledge \cite{Jamroga2004,agotnes:synthese-06,vdhoeketal:2002c}.
 These are tricky issues in the setting for group announcements.
-For example (see \cite{agotnesetal:2008} and \cite[Prop.~27]{agotnesetal.jal:2010}): \begin{itemize} \item $\Box_a \dia{!_a} \phi \imp \dia{!_a} \phi$ is valid. \\ `If you know that you can do something, you can do it.' \item $\dia{!_a} \Box_a \phi \imp \Box_a \dia{!_a} \phi$ is valid. \\ This is known as `knowledge de re implies knowledge de dicto'.
-Also valid is $\dia{!_a} \Box_a \phi \imp \Box_a\dia{!_a} \Box_a \phi$. \item $\Box_a \dia{!_a} \phi \imp \dia{!_a} \Box_a \phi$ is not valid. \\ Paraphrased, this shows that `knowledge de dicto does not imply knowledge de re'.
-In different states different announcements may be required to make $\phi$ true.
+In dynamic epistemic logics it has been proposed to define `knowledge de re' as `there is an announcement which $a$ knows will achieve the goal', and `knowledge de dicto' as `$a$ knows that there is an announcement which will achieve the goal' \cite{agotnesetal.jal:2010}.
+As required for such de re / de dicto distinctions, in the former a specific witness formula is required, whereas in the latter the witness formula may be different for each state that agent $a$ considers possible.
+The intuitive descriptions match the GAL formalizations $\dia{!_a}\Box_a\phi$ respectively $\Box_a \dia{!_a}\phi$ \cite[Prop.~26]{agotnesetal.jal:2010}.
+Given this identification the following results can then be obtained (see \cite{agotnesetal:2008} and \cite[Prop.~27]{agotnesetal.jal:2010}): \begin{itemize} \item $\Box_a \dia{!_a} \phi \imp \dia{!_a} \phi$ is valid. \\ `If you know that you can do something, you can do it.' \item $\dia{!_a} \Box_a \phi \imp \Box_a \dia{!_a} \phi$ is valid. \\ `Knowledge de re implies knowledge de dicto'.
+Also valid is $\dia{!_a} \Box_a \phi \imp \Box_a\dia{!_a} \Box_a \phi$. \item $\Box_a \dia{!_a} \phi \imp \dia{!_a} \Box_a \phi$ is not valid. \\ `Knowledge de dicto does not imply knowledge de re'. \\ In different states, different announcements may be required to make $\phi$ true.
 As you do not know what the actual state is, you therefore do not know what announcement makes $\phi$ true in the actual state.
 You only know that in all states that you consider possible there is an announcement that makes $\phi$ true.
 For example, in state $s$ formula $\phi$ is true after you announce $p$ but not after you announce $q$; in indistinguishable state $t$ formula $\phi$ is true after you announce $q$ but not after you announce $p$.
 Should you announce $p$ or should you announce $q$?
 You are not able to achieve $\phi$! \end{itemize}